chanakaudaya/solution-architecture-patterns/Decentralized-Enterpise-Architecture-Pattern.md

 - Sidecar Proxy
 - Supportive Service or Function

-All the above components can be run in separate containers or within the same continer if there is no container orchestration capability available.
+All the above components can be run in separate containers or within the same container if there is no container orchestration capability available.
 In a platform like kubernetes, these 3 components can be run within the same "Pod" as depicted in the figure.

 #### Scaling services
 Once we have the service deployed in a Pod, we need to look at the next level functionality like